-Passionate gamers in the Rochester, New York, region have a number of private colleges they can choose from that offer programs relevant to the field of game design.
+Passionate gamers in the Rochester, New York, region have a number of colleges they can choose from that offer programs relevant to the field of game design.
 Read about the required coursework and learning opportunities at three institutions that are less than 20 minutes from the central part of the city.
 This article also includes a table of facts on each featured school for comparison.

-- Students who are interested in the digital arts, which are an important aspect to game design, can attend the University of Rochester, located around three miles from downtown.
+- Students who are interested in the digital arts, which are an important aspect to game design, can attend the University of Rochester, located around six miles from downtown.
 The school offers a bachelor's degree in digital media studies.

 - Students can also attend the Rochester Institute of Technology, which is the home to fully equipped game development laboratories for undergraduate and graduate students.
-Located roughly 10 miles from Rochester's downtown area, the school offers a minor, bachelor's degree and master's degree in game design.
+Located roughly five miles from Rochester's downtown area, the school offers a minor, bachelor's degree and master's degree in game design.

 Find schools that offer these popular programs

 Get to know more about the profiled private schools by taking a glance at the table.
 It's worth noting that, in general, private colleges charge higher tuition rates than public institutions.
 Explore the stats on not only costs but also factors like acceptance rates and student enrollment, which may help you narrow down your choice on where to attend.

 |University of Rochester||St. John Fisher College||Rochester Institute of Technology|

 |School Type||4-year; private not-for-profit||4-year; private not-for-profit||4-year; private not-for-profit|

 |Campus Setting||Midsize city||Large suburb||Large suburb|